top of page

 Relative Humidity Monitor

 You can buy battery RH devices and temperature monitors quite cheaply on eBay and though not 100% accurate should give you an indication of progress.
 During the first 2 weeks of operation there should be 100% Moisture Content in the kiln and it should drop slowly after that.
 Don't try and rush this by opening the vents.
 1mm of air gap is probably more than enough on each side of the kiln.
-If the surface moisture on the fridge door starts to disappear too quickly you need to close the top air vents further or completely.
-Sometimes the moisture will escape through a closed hole without any need to open the vents, it depends on the material you use for the door.
+If the surface moisture on the fridge door starts to disappear too quickly you need to close the top air vents further or completely until the moisture returns.
+Sometimes the moisture will escape through the closed vent hole without any need to open the vents, it depends on the material you use for the door.
 You will have to experiment yourself to find the best way.
+I used 3mm or 1/8 inch plywood and it seemed to work fine.

 Before Operating the Kiln